Quick order form

 Price $1.89

-Golden Acre Cabbage, Coleslaw or Stir-Fry Cabbage, North American
+Golden Acre Cabbage, Coleslaw or Stir-Fry Cabbage Seeds, North American

 The Golden Acre is a tasty cabbage that arrives early and is suited for close spacing.
 This early round head cabbage is easily grown and versatile in use.
 Heads are about 6 to 7 inches in diameter on compact plants about a foot high.
 Its firm, medium green head is excellent cooked or raw in stews and salads.